Taylorsville Lake

 Taylorsville Lake is a 3050 acre artificial lake or reservoir located mainly in Spencer County, Kentucky.
-As of 12/19/21 Taylorsville Lake has become a hotspot for migrating ducks.
-According to Central KY Waterfowlers the lake is currently holding a record number of waterfowl.
-It has been estimated over 20,000 ducks have been harvested in 3 days.
 Construction by the United States Army Corps of Engineers started in 1974, and flooding began in 1983.
 The total cost of the lake was $103 million.
 It is about 18.5 mi long.
 Backwater areas of the lake are also located in Nelson County and Anderson County.

-The dam is located on the Salt River, and it is estimated that it has prevented more than $129 million in flood damages since it became operational.
+The dam is located on the Salt River, and it is estimated that it has prevented more than $30.5 million in flood damages since it became operational.
 The lake is named for Taylorsville, the county seat of Spencer County, and today serves as a major economic source for Spencer County, as well as a popular fishing area.
 Taylorsville Lake State Park occupies a portion of the lake's northern shore.

 Dam

 Taylorsville Lake Dam (National ID # KY00051), owned and operated by the Corps of Engineers, is an earthen structure 162 ft high, 1280 ft long at its crest, and was constructed for flood control and recreation.
 Its reservoir has a normal surface area of 4.8 sqmi and a maximum capacity of 291,670 acre-feet.